Moist Pork Chops

 The internal temperature should be 145 degrees Fahrenheit.

-Remove the perfect pork chops and vegetable mixture from the pan so it doesn’t continue to cook.
+Remove the pork chops and vegetable mixture from the pan so it doesn’t continue to cook.
 I usually put it in a serving dish.

 Time to plate and enjoy this lovely meal!
 Here, I serve it with a baked potato, spinach and rolls.